Varltia/Algo-Trading/Project_Introduction.md

 Results show that the strategy is profitable (with data-snooping bias) over the five year period.
 Further in this project, I eliminate data-snooping bias by cross-validation using data from 2024.
 In addition, I also compare dynamic hedge ratio results to results from a backtest with a fixed hedge ratio.
-Since the process is does not introduce new techniques and this short introduction is for demonstration purposes only, I will omit the remaining details.
+Since the process does not introduce new techniques and this short introduction is for demonstration purposes only, I will omit the remaining details.

 Thank You for Reading